-Kristin Martinez, M.A., CCC-SLP, Clinical Director, SLP & OT, acknowledges new provider concerns about how to keep children engaged in teletherapy in a new interview on the PresenceLearning blog.
-This post focuses on the student population, but the insights and best practices are applicable to engaging any child in online therapy.
+Kristin Martinez, M.A., CCC-SLP, Clinical Director, SLP & OT, acknowledges new provider concerns about how to keep students engaged in teletherapy in a new interview on the PresenceLearning blog.

-What advice would you give to clinicians who are new to teletherapy?
+What advice would you give to clinicians who are new to teletherapy about student engagement?

 The fear that the connection between clinician and student will somehow be lost when services are provided via teletherapy is common among new telepractitioners.
 However, in my personal experience with my own students as well as based on experiences shared by my colleagues over the past seven years, this fear is generally unfounded.
-The students we are working with today are digital natives, and for them, connecting with others in an online environment is familiar, if not common (particularly as we navigate a pandemic and frequent school closures!).
+The students we are working with today are digital natives, and for them, connecting with others in an online environment is familiar, if not common.
 Engagement begins with those little connections we seek out with each of our students every session!
 However, some students will be more challenging to engage via teletherapy than others based on age, developmental levels, and areas of need.

 The next piece of advice I would give to new teletherapists is to find your community of support!
 Look to those clinicians with school-based teletherapy experience, ask questions, and review shared resources.
 Every clinician has his/her tips and tricks when it comes to engaging students, and I have found my colleagues to be incredibly generous in their support of one another.
 Clinical teams are at the heart of PresenceLearning because we understand that every aspect of our work has an impact on students, and therefore must be informed and guided by clinical experience.
-We have teams of experienced teletherapists available to support new (and veteran!) clinicians throughout their journey with PresenceLearning, from empowerment managers who support providers from the moment they start with PresenceLearning and continue to be their clinical point of contact as they navigate therapy assignments and caseloads, to our Clinical Connections program that gives providers the option to request 1:1 support from one of our clinical experts.
+We have teams of experienced teletherapists available to support new (and veteran!) clinicians throughout their journey with PresenceLearning, from clinical account managers who support providers as they navigate therapy assignments and caseloads, to our Clinical Connections program that gives providers the option to request 1:1 support from one of our clinical experts.
 Clinicians new to teletherapy can learn from our highly experienced clinical team how to best engage students as they develop their own tips and tricks!

 How can clinicians best partner with parents or other support personnel to facilitate student engagement during teletherapy sessions?